build-your-own-internet/byoi/chapters/001-getting-started/README.md

 tcpdump: listening on eth1, link-type EN10MB (Ethernet), snapshot length 262144 bytes
 ```

-This command should not output anything else until we ping that container, at which time you'll see each packet detected on the eth1 network interface shown on its own line.
+This command command will sit and run, waiting for network traffic to come in over the `eth0` interface.
+Once it sees traffic, it will print to the terminal what it's sniffing on the network.
+You may not see anything else until you run the `ping` from `boudi`.

 Now it's time to verify that the two containers can reach each other, so let's use the `ping` command.
-On the boudi machine, run:
+On `boudi`, run:

 `ping -c 5 10.1.1.3`

-and you should see on boudi:
+and you should see on `boudi`:

 ```bash
 PING 10.1.1.3 (10.1.1.3) 56(84) bytes of data.